TymDrogin/drochess/README.md

 If you're interested in contributing, feel free to jump in!
 Each module does exactly what you'd expect it to do.
 Utility functions that don’t fit a specific category are located in the `utils` module.

+Current state of the engine is in the dev branch!

 ---

 ## Features